Simulation of 24,000 Electrons Dynamics: Real-Time Time-Dependent Density Functional Theory (TDDFT) with the Real-Space Multigrids (RMG): Numerical Results

 The benchmarking covers a range of molecular systems: organic (benzene), inorganic (fullerene), bioorganic (chlorophylls), and metallic (silver nanoparticles).
 Benzene, a benchmark molecule for real-time TDDFT, is used to compare the stability of our time integration scheme and to perform the time-step stress test.
 Chlorophylls are used for long simulation length tests, while silver nanoparticles are used for system size tests.

 We simulate the optical response to a linearly polarized electric "kick" impulse (Dirac delta) perturbation

 where $ V^{i,j}(t)$ is a matrix element of external electric field perturbation (length gauge) over the set of active orbitals (occupied and virtual), $q$ runs over $\{x,y,z\}$ cartesian coordinates, $\delta(t)$ is a Dirac delta time envelope (kick-type perturbation), and $\hat \mu_q= q$ is a dipole moment operator.
 Photoabsorption spectra are calculated as a sum of Fourier transforms of $\mu_x(t)$, $\mu_y(t)$ and $\mu_z(t)$ obtained from three independent simulations with the kick perturbation potential polarized along $x$, $y$, and $z$ directions, respectively.
 The current implementation is validated against popular real-time TDDFT implementations in \texttt{NWChem} and \texttt{Q-Chem} (localized Gaussian basis sets), and against linear-response TDDFT in \texttt{Quantum ESPRESSO} (\texttt{QE}).
 Both \texttt{RMG} and \texttt{QE} use similar lattice and mesh setups with Vanderbilt's norm-conserving pseudopotentials \cite{Vanderbilt}.
-All calculations are done with PBE density the functional\cite{pbe}.
+All calculations were performed with the semi-local PBE functional \cite{pbe} due to its computational efficiency.
+While hybrid functionals, which incorporate a fraction of exact exchange, can provide more accurate descriptions of electronic excitations, their computational cost in real-time TDDFT is significantly higher, with the exchange operator becoming complex-valued \cite{lvnmd}.